A Brief History

 In the second trial Yates was found not guilty by reason of insanity.
 In the trials testimony was given about her obsessive religious views and the influence of an extremist preacher on her thinking.
 Yates later claimed that Satan had made her children disobedient and that they were “doomed to perish in the fires of Hell.”

 Much debate about the role of anti-depressant medicines was generated by this case.
-Did the use of certain medicine and the disuse of another cause the murders?
+Question for students (and subscribers): Did the use of certain medicine and the disuse of another cause the murders?
 The issue is still not settled.
 Do you think anti-depressant medicines can make a person homicidal or suicidal?
 After all, Andrea was suicidal and psychotic before taking the medicine.
-Tell us what you think.
+Tell us what you think in the comments section below this article.

 For more information, please see…